A Guide to Asking for Letters of Recommendation

 Before you start asking people to write a letter of recommendation for you, consider from whom you really want a letter of recommendation.

 Suppose you are applying for a college scholarship.
 You may want to seek letters of recommendation from all the professors whose classes you succeeded in from last year.
-Or, if you are applying for a job, you may want to seek a letter of recommendation from your former manager, with whom you had a good relationship.
+If you are on the job search and actively applying, you may want to seek a letter of recommendation from your former manager.
+But choose a manager with whom you had a good working relationship with.

-By thinking about to whom you are going to reach out in advance, you can eliminate some of the awkwardness associated with asking for a letter of recommendation, and at the same time maximize your chances of receiving a positive response.
+If you think about who you are going to ask, you can eliminate some awkwardness associated with asking for a letter of recommendation.
+Also, at the same time, you will maximize your chances of receiving a positive response.

 Tip #2: Ask.

 This may sound simple, but it’s the only way you will ever get a recommendation letter.
-Make the ask to the person who you want to write a letter.
+Ask the person who you want to write a letter.

 Once you have decided who you want to write you a letter of recommendation, ask them politely whether they will have the time to do so.
-By asking them upfront, you’ll be able to give them more information on why you need a letter written, and also discuss what they can include in your recommendation letter.
+By asking someone upfront, you’ll be able to give them more information on why you need a letter written.
+This also gives you an opportunity discuss what they can include in your recommendation letter.